-As I thought about how to title this blog post, I struggled because nothing else made sense and honestly, it breaks my heart but in some recent conversations and a very personal experience of my own (will get to that in a minute) the title of this blog post is, unfortunately, the cold hard truth for many Christian business owners who find it not so popular to honor their beliefs as Christians.
+As I thought about how to title this blog post, I struggled because nothing else made sense but to say out loud "honoring God in business, even when it's not popular" is kind of hard to swallow.
+Why would honoring God not be popular?
+Well, after a few recent conversations with friends who are also Christian business owners and a very personal experience of my own (will get to that in a minute) the title of this blog post is, unfortunately, the cold hard truth for many Christian business owners who find it not so popular (or even worse, are facing backlash) for honoring their beliefs.

 Up until a few weeks ago, being a Christian business owner had not been a second thought for me personally.
-Yes, I have read stories where others have faced backlash in staying true to their values and even legal consequences for standing behind those beliefs but I had never personally been faced with this as a Christian woman in business.
+Yes, I have read stories where others have faced confrontation in staying true to their values and even legal consequences for standing behind those beliefs but I had never personally been faced with this as a Christian and business owner.

 In the latter part of October, I received a referral from one of my clients to speak with a wedding event planner who was in search of some social media and marketing assistance.
 We were introduced via email and as I scheduled a time to talk with them, I asked that they send me their website and social media accounts so I could look them over before we hopped on a call, a practice I follow for any potential client.

 After spending some time looking over their website and Facebook fan page, I determined that I was not the best fit for this client based on my personal Christian beliefs.
 A decision that was easy to make with my heart, but one that I wrestled with how to handle out loud.
 So, I prayed through it all weekend, consulted with my business partner, my husband and other women in my circle who I greatly value their opinions.